taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 }
 ~~~~~~~~

 The example shows a `Counter` component that has a `counter` property in the state object.
-It is initiliazed with the value 0 when the component gets instantiated.
-The `counter` property from the local state object is used in the render method of the component to show the current value.
+It is initiliazed with a value of 0 when the component gets instantiated by its constructor.
+In addition, the `counter` property from the local state object is used in the render method of the component to display the current value.

 There is no state manipulation in place yet.
-You are never allowed to alter the state directly: `this.state.counter = newValue`.
-You have to use the React component API to change to state explicitly by using: `this.setState()`.
+Before you start to manipulate your state, you should know that you are never allowed to alter the state directly: `this.state.counter = newValue`.
+Instead, you have to use the React component API to change the state explicitly by using: `this.setState()`.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~